 Chaos, Fractals, & Dynamical Systems, an Alligood, Sauer and Yorke based course by Chris Danforth is not an online course, but well suited to self-study, with plenty of videos. twitter.com/nonperiodicflow

 Nonlinear Differential Equations: Order and Chaos by Paul Blanchard is an introduction to ordinary differential equations, in dynamical systems spirit using qualitative, numerical, and symbolic techniques.

-Recurrent Flows: The Clockwork Behind Turbulence Spring 2017 KITP online lectures will give you a feel for frontierline research in the dynamical theory of turbulence.
+Recurrent Flows: The Clockwork Behind Turbulence Spring 2017 KITP online lectures will give you some feel for contemporary research in the dynamical theory of turbulence.